Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Formative study

 Prior evaluation methods like accuracy on pre-existing benchmarks, or automatic diversity scores are not enough to determine whether an LM will work in a user's specific context.
-As P6 noted, whether or not there's a benchmark similar to a task ``doesn't matter because they're just not good enough... as you look at the benchmark and see what the LM is actually doing, you realize the benchmark isn't really covering what you want''.
-When evaluating prompts, 61\% of the participants said they often start with such metrics, but (P4): ``quantitative evaluation isn't great.
-No automatic metrics really apply to our problem.''
+When evaluating prompts, 61\% of the participants said they often start with automatic metrics, but (P4): ``quantitative evaluation isn't great, [they don't] apply to our problem.''
 Similarly, P5 asks, ``How do we quantify it?
 For example, we can use coherence, but that's limited.
 Empathetic reaction?
 How do we measure these nuanced things?''

 On the other hand, in some cases automatic metrics \textbf{are} enough, especially when working on general model optimization rather than using it for a specific task.
 When working on a project around hallucinations, P9 did a few tests of the automatic metric, and ``it seemed OK so I didn't look too closely.''
 P2 also used standard benchmarks when improving general model accuracy.